wp-plugins/webpurifytextreplace/readme.txt

 Requires at least: 2.9
 Stable tag: trunk

-Uses the powerful WebPurify Profanity Filter API to stop profanity in comments.2
+Uses the powerful WebPurify Profanity Filter API to stop profanity in comments.

 == Description ==